puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 On each node with a puppet agent, unpack the PE 3.0.1 tarball and run the `puppet-enterprise-installer` script.
 The installer will detect the version from which you are upgrading and answer as many installer questions as possible based on your existing deployment.
 Note that the agents on your master and console nodes will have been updated already when you upgraded those nodes.
 Nodes running 2.x agents will not be available for live management until they have been upgraded.

 PE services should restart automatically after the upgrade.
 But if you want to check that everything is working correctly, you can run `puppet agent -t` on your agents to ensure that everything is behaving as it was before upgrading.
+Generally speaking, it's a good idea to run puppet right away after an upgrade to make sure everything is hooked and has gotten the latest configuration.

 Checking For Updates
 -----